 Action: SGH to contact RCPath

+Update - arranged for 30th September 2014.

-0Feedback to speakers has been distributed by Michelle Merrett.
+Feedback to speakers has been distributed by Michelle Merrett.

 Liver transplant meeting Jan 9-10th Cambridge.
 BASL will use the meeting to launch their Transplant section.
 Jake Demetris will be a speaker at the meeting.
 SD and RB devising programme, opportunity to invite JD to pathologists’ case discussion.